moonycoin/moony/docs/use-cases/ecosystem.md

   Moony enables instant, borderless transfers of value between individuals without intermediaries.
 Users can send and receive Moony anywhere in the world with full on‑chain transparency and finality, empowering truly permissionless digital cash transactions.

 ::: tip
-Click here to learn more about how Moony can be used for P2P Payments.
+Learn more about how Moony can be used for P2P Payments.
 :::

 - **Micropayments:**
   Moony’s divisibility and low‑cost on‑chain settlement make it ideal for very small transactions that traditional financial rails can’t handle.
 From pay‑per‑use digital content to streaming payments, Moony unlocks new economic models that previously required centralized platforms with high fees.

 ::: tip
-Click here to learn more about how Moony can be used for Micropayments.
+Learn more about how Moony can be used for Micropayments.
 :::